sattely-lab/15N_mid/README.md

-# 15N_mid
+## Introduction
-code for analyzing 15N incorporation into metabolites by HRMS
+`15N_mid` is a repository for some crude scripts and Jupyter notebooks that we use to quantify 15N incorporation into nitrogenous metabolites from measurements made by high-resolution mass spectrometry.